Professor & Director

 Alan currently works in the areas of tissue engineering, medical device retrieval analysis and custom implant technology.
 He was awarded a Churchill Fellowship in 2012 to travel overseas and study in the area of translational tissue engineering.
 His research focus lies in the application of materials for tissue engineered products, incorporating medical modelling, 3D printing and the application of stem cells to produce clinically relevant constructs for bony and soft tissue reconstruction.
 He is an Adjunct Associate Professor in the Faculty of Engineering and Mathematical Sciences (University of Western Australia, UWA) with interests in Biomedical and Materials Engineering.

-Nano- & micro-scale characterization, hydrogen embrittlement, environmental fracture & fatigue, multiscale com...View profile
+Nano- & micro-scale characterization, hydrogen embrittlement, environmental fracture & fatigue, multiscale computational materials.View profile

 When asked to describe his research interests, Dr Barnoush writes, "Degradation of materials mechanical properties under the simultaneous effect of mechanical loading and environments like hydrogen embrittlement or stress corrosion cracking is a serious industrial problem which is responsible for large economic loss or even sometimes fatal accidents.
 The main challenge in gaining a better understanding of this phenomenon is its complex nature where microstructural and sub-microstructural evolution, chemical and electrochemical reactions, surface reactions, as well as dislocation dynamics interplaying together.
 Therefore, a Multiscale interdisciplinary approach is required to tackle this problem and this what I devoted myself to.”